 TURN represents an interest - the residential customer class - that would not otherwise be adequately represented in this proceeding.
-For decades, this Commission has consistently recognized that adequate representation requires not only the efforts of the Office of Ratepayer Advocates but also the participation of interested parties.
-In D.85-06-028, issued in A.85-01-034, the Commission rejected the company's arguments that ORA (then known as the Public Staff Division) could fully occupy the field of residential ratepayer representation:
+For decades, this Commission has consistently recognized that adequate representation requires not only the efforts of the Public Advocates Office but also the participation of interested parties.
+In D.85-06-028, issued in A.85-01-034, the Commission rejected the company's arguments that the Public Advocates Office (then known as the Public Staff Division) could fully occupy the field of residential ratepayer representation: